haltu/muuri/README.md

 ### grid.synchronize()

 Synchronize the item elements in the DOM to match the order of the items in the grid.
 This comes handy if you need to keep the DOM structure matched with the order of the items.
-Note that if an item's element is not currently a child of the container element (if it is dragged for example) it is ignored and left untouched.
+Note that if an item's element is not currently a child of the grid element (if it is dragged for example) it is ignored and left untouched.
 The reason why item elements are not kept in sync automatically is that there's rarely a need for that as they are absolutely positioned elements.

 **Returns** &nbsp;&mdash;&nbsp; *object*